DeepakkumarRathour/AWS-Cloud/project03/readme.md

               ANOTHER METHOD IS THST.
  go to the main.tf  and use "map()" function or method.

- you can use this map() and lookup() method to select one parameter based on the type of environment.
+ # You can use this map() and lookup() method to select one parameter based on the type of environment.
  --example--
 /*
   variable "instance_type" {
     description = "value"
     type = map(string)